-Source: MSCI.
-Certain information © 2024 MSCI ESG Research LLC.
-Reproduced by
+Source: MSCI ESG Research

 Revenues aligning with UN Sustainable Development Goals - UN SDGs the sum of all figures may exceed 100% Assets under Management, as products and services from companies count toward more than one SDG.
 Assessment data provided by MSCI ESG Research.